gonzalo123/pglistener/README.md

-## Listen to PostgreSQL eventes with pg_notify and Python
+## Listen to PostgreSQL events with pg_notify and Python

 With PostgreSQL we can easily publish and listen events from one connection to another.
 It's cool because those notifications belong on a transaction.
 In this example I'm going to create a wrapper to help me to listen the events